What is an Electro-Mechanical Technician?

-Electro-Mechanical Technician Job Description Operate, test, maintain, or calibrate unmanned, automated, servo-mechanical, or electromechanical equipment.
+Electro-Mechanical Technician Example Operate, test, maintain, or calibrate unmanned, automated, servo-mechanical, or electromechanical equipment.
 May operate unmanned submarines, aircraft, or other equipment at worksites, such as oil rigs, deep ocean exploration, or hazardous waste removal.
 May assist engineers in testing and designing robotics equipment.

 - Prepare written documentation of electromechanical test results.